MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_1/nf-d2d1_1-id2d1properties-getvaluebyname(pcwstr,d2d1_property_type,byte,uint32).md

 If <i>name</i> does not exist, no information is retrieved.

 Any error not in the standard set returned by a property implementation will be mapped into the standard error range.

+<b>GetValueByName</b> retrieves the given property or sub-property by name. '.' is the delimiter for sub-properties.